bigfoothq/clada/clada/main/components/run/main/core/test-unit/cov/execute.cov.md

 Executes shell commands from CSL RUN blocks with a two-tier security model.

+## Safety Note for Testing

+The `rm` command is particularly dangerous to test.
+To ensure test safety:
+- We NEVER test `rm` with system paths, wildcards, or dangerous flags directly
+- We use `dirname` as a read-only analog to test path validation logic (same restrictions apply)
+- We only test `rm` on files explicitly created by the test itself (prefixed with 'temp-test-')
+- Shell operator rejection is tested with harmless commands like `echo` or `pwd`

+This approach ensures we fully test the security model without risk of data loss.

+## Implementation Note

+The `dirname` command must be included in COMMAND_SPECS to support path validation testing.

 ## Function Signature
 ```typescript
 executeRun(command: RunCommand, context: ExecutionContext, options?: {